-Or, if you prefer a little more subdued, go with white or a solid color like these:
+Or, if you prefer a little more subdued, go with white or a solid color like these below:

-Keeping a large drink dispenser out on your campsite table will keep the kids from running in and out of your RV for a drink.
+Keeping a large drink dispenser out on your picnic table or camp table will keep the kids from running in and out of your RV for a drink.

 When they have a little color to them, they make your table look festive and fun and more thirst quenching.
 Add a little fruit and you have a gorgeous addition to your campsite decorating motif.

 These three drink dispensers below are lightweight and unbreakable which make them perfect for RV living and camping.
-Enlarge them to see if they fit in your campsite decorating theme.
+Enlarge the photos to see sizing and if they fit in your campsite decorating theme.

-Camping is all about the ambiance of the campfire.
+Camping is all about the ambiance of the campfire, storytelling and stargazing.
 But, what if the campground doesn’t have fire pits?
 That’s easy, just bring your own!
 Just make certain your campground allows them.

 There are two types of fire pits; wood burning and propane.